-The Rackham Certificate in Engineering Education Research provides a way for engineering doctoral students with a formal program to learn and practice the skills needed to be proficient in the field.
+The Rackham Certificate in Engineering Education Research provides a way for engineering doctoral students to learn and practice the skills needed to be proficient in the field of EER.
 It requires 9 credit hours of coursework (with a B average) and a related engineering education research project.
 Engineering graduate students who have completed at least one term in a Rackham program and are in good academic standing are invited to apply at any time.
 Students should apply prior to completing the requirements to ensure the plan of study is approved.

-Application materials and questions about certificate should be emailed to the EER Graduate Program Coordinator at email@example.com.
+Application materials and questions about the certificate should be emailed to the EER Graduate Program Coordinator at email@example.com.